Murli Manohar Joshi: Background and personal life

-Joshi was born in Delhi on 05 January 1934.
+Joshi was born in Delhi on 5 January 1934.
 His family hails from Almora in Kumaon region, which is now part of the Uttarakhand state.
-His father's name was Shri Manmohan Joshi.
-The family belongs to the Brahmin community.
-In 1956, Joshi was married to Smt.
-Tarla Joshi, a lady of his own community and similar family background, in a match arranged by their families in the usual Indian way.
+His father's name was Manmohan Joshi.
+In 1966, Joshi was married to Tarla Joshi, a lady of his own community and similar family background, in a match arranged by their families in the usual Indian way.
 The lifelong marriage has proven entirely harmonious and conventional.
 The couple are the parents of two daughters, Nivedita and Priyamvada.

 Education

 Joshi had his early education in Chandpur, district Bijnor and in Almora, from where his family hails.
 He completed his B.Sc. from Meerut College and M.Sc. from Allahabad University.
-In Allahabad, one of his teachers was Professor Rajendra Singh, who later became the RSS Sanghchalak.
+In Allahabad, one of his teachers was Professor Rajendra Singh, who later became the Sarsanghchalak of the Rashtriya Swayamsevak Sangh.

-Joshi did his doctorate in Physics at Allahabad University.
+Joshi did his doctorate in physics at Allahabad University.
 The subject of his doctoral thesis was spectroscopy.
 He published a research paper in Physics in Hindi, which was a first of its kind.
 After completing his PhD, Joshi started teaching physics at Allahabad University.